Bodied: Plot

 Adam Merkin, a white graduate student at Berkeley, is writing a thesis on the use of the word "nigga" in battle rap.
-To research, he attends a freestyle rap battle between rappers X-Tract and Behn Grym and brings his girlfriend Maya along; Maya is offended by the sexism she perceives in the bars used in the battle.
+To research, he attends a rap battle between rappers X-Tract and Behn Grym and brings his girlfriend Maya along; Maya is offended by the sexism she perceives in the bars used in the battle.
 Adam attempts to interview Grym and is made fun of for his rhetoric.
 In the parking lot outside the event, Grym is called out by young white rapper Billy Pistolz, but Adam steps in and delivers a freestyle verse accusing Pistolz of cultural appropriation.
-An impressed Grym agrees to speak with Adam further.
+Impressed, Grym agrees to speak with Adam further.

 Adam's father, Professor Merkin, is a best-selling author and professor at Berkeley.
-When Adam runs the idea of his thesis by his father, he is met with more ridicule.
+When Adam runs the idea of his thesis by his father, he is mocked again.
 Adam accepts an offer by battle promoter Donnie Narco for a battle for newcomers against Korean rapper Prospek.
-At the battle, Adam attempts to perform joke lines but doesn't get the reaction he hoped for; he falls back on Asian jokes, winning over the crowd and taking the battle.
+At the battle, Adam attempts to perform joke lines but does not get the reaction he hoped for; he falls back on Asian jokes, winning over the crowd and taking the battle.
 Adam also meets rappers Che Corleone, Devine Wright, and Megaton, who is known for his aggressive persona.

-At a vegan restaurant, Adam attempts to convince the disapproving Maya that it's okay for him to keep battling but insults both her and a waitress in rhyme, angering her and getting himself ejected from the restaurant.
+At a vegan restaurant, Adam attempts to convince Maya that it is okay for him to keep battling but insults both her and a waitress in rhyme, angering her and getting himself ejected from the restaurant.
 Maya later leaves Adam after his rapper friends offend her.
 After an event where Adam, Che, Devine, and Grym all win their battles, they attend a house party hosted by Megaton where Che has sex with Megaton's girlfriend, porn star Bella Backwoods.
-An enraged Megaton challenges Che to a battle in the coming days.
+Enraged, Megaton challenges Che to an eventual battle.

-Adam tries to stay with Grym, who reveals his life outside battle rapping: he is a video game designer with a wife and a child with cystic fibrosis.
-He states that he maintains his privacy because he doesn't want people to use personal insults against him and, as such, never uses personal insults himself.
-Grym offers Adam to stay at his house, but his wife accuses Adam for appropriating black culture and refuses to let him stay.
+Adam tries to stay with Grym, who besides being a rapper, is professionally a video game designer with a wife and a child with cystic fibrosis.
+Grym maintains his privacy because he does not want people to use personal insults against him and, as such, never uses personal insults himself.
+Grym offers Adam to stay at his house, but his wife accuses Adam of appropriating black culture and refuses to let him stay.